umar467/UIED/README.md

 The conda_env.yml file in teh root should work out of the box, but if there is a problem the packages listed in the dependencies below can be manually installed as well.

-* env_full_cpu.yml.
-Assumes no GPU is present/ or the GPU should not be used and installs everything including tensorflow with CPU support only.
-* env_full_gpu.yml.
-Install everything as above but Tensorflow has GPU support.
-* env_simple_gpu.yml.
-This is a basic version of the above, in case any errors are encountered.

 Note, tensorflow wihtout gpu/cuda support falls back to the cpu and this is abstracted away from the code.
 So the code will still run regardless of GPU/CUDA availablity.

 ### Dependency